-I've more than one pension record.
+I have multiple records.
 Do I have to take all my benefits at the same time?

-No. Depending on the dates of membership of your other pension records, the benefits may have different normal pension ages.
+No. Depending on the dates of membership for your other pension records, the benefits may have different normal pension ages.
 We'll write to you at the normal pension age of each employment with details about that pension payment.